cbatini/training_materials/EBI_NGS_Nov2025/days1_2_mapping_variant_calling_handbook_Nov2025.md

 -----
 :question: :question: :question: :question: **Questions**

 * Can you follow what each command does and why it is needed?
+Use a text editor to comment the commands.
-* Would you do anything differently?
+* Have I missed anything out?
+Would you do anything differently?
 * Can you appreciate the difference between this approach and what we did when using yeast data?
 -----